 If you want you can add some warm spices for extra flavor, but that's totally optional.
 The real star of the show is the cranberry followed by the orange!

 Note & Tips

-- Don't have a fresh orange or clementine on hand?
-Try orange juice, just be mindful of the sugar content and know that a little goes a long way.
+- Don't have any fresh oranges or citrus on hand?
+Try bottled orange juice, just be mindful of the sugar content and know that a little goes a long way.

 - If you want to try an unrefined sweetener in this recipe, honey is my favorite.
 Maple syrup will work, too, but it will alter the taste a little bit.
 I prefer honey over maple syrup as it has a lighter taste.